 Why face oils are the bomb:

-Without taking you back to your high school chemistry class, the reason why oils are so powerful is that they are lipophilic.
-This means they have a much smaller molecular structure that can penetrate further into your dermis, allowing your skin to retain hydration at a much deeper level.
-Using the right facial oil will not only repair and protect the skin’s barrier, but it’ll also nourish and plump like no other product on your shelf.
+Oils are lipophilic, which means they have a much smaller molecular structure that can penetrate further into your dermis, allowing your skin to retain hydration at a much deeper level.
+Using the right facial oil will not only repair and protect the skin’s barrier, but it’ll also help nourish and plump like no other product on your shelf.
 Take moisturizers, for example, they’re great, but they use a ton of other ingredients including water, which sometimes dilutes the really good stuff; pure oils are simply all-natural goodness.

 The right face oil for your skin type: